OUCVisionGroup/CLIP-UIE/README.md

 | CLIP-UIE | [Download 🔗](https://drive.google.com/drive/folders/190-6QlKtPKBcG1fxSlXLMKop2exzgGkM?usp=sharing)|
 | Learned Prompt | [Download 🔗](https://drive.google.com/drive/folders/1mnvp0sEFbSPCbSqlG-ETYSzmCO-cLTRg?usp=sharing)|

+## Testing steps:
+- Putting your data into the dataset folder.
+- Download the pre-trained model.
+Then, put the model in the experiments_supervised folder and change the corresponding paths in config/sr_sr3_32_256_UIEB_SUIM_E_plus_finetune_clip_classifier.json.
+- Execute infer_finetune_infer.py to get the inference results in a new folder called experiments.

 ### Thanks
 Our code is based on [SR3](https://github.com/Janspiry/Image-Super-Resolution-via-Iterative-Refinement/tree/master) and [CLIP-LIT](https://github.com/ZhexinLiang/CLIP-LIT).
 You can refer to their README files and source code for more implementation details.